 The City should periodically review the Plan to determine whether it is still in step with community values and conditions.
-In addition, the Housing Element is reviewed every five years according to a schedule determined by the State of California Housing and Community Development Department.
+The Housing Element is reviewed every eight years according to a schedule determined by the State of California Housing and Community Development Department.
+In addition, jurisdictions are required to review and, as necessary, update their Safety Element every eight years.